hipaypt/hipaypt-professional-magento-2/README.md

-# Hipay Professional Magento 2
+# Hipay Professional for Magento 2